commercetools/commercetools-postman-collection/README.md

 - Can be used as soon as you have created a commercetools project,
 - The API endpoints can be explored to achieve a holistic view of how the commercetools Platform and other services operate.

-This repository contains Postman collections including requests, responses as well as most commercetools endpoints and commands.
+This repository contains Postman collections including requests and responses for most commercetools endpoints.
-For each command, the smallest possible payload is given.
+For each request, the smallest possible payload is given.
 Optional fields can be found in the related [official documentation](http://docs.commercetools.com/).

 Additionally, the collections provide example requests and responses for specific tasks and more complex data models.